Our site is tested by TWO services every day to protect your information.

 Bass sizing is not an exact science.
 Rule #1: There Are No Rules.

 The Double Bass (a.k.a.
 Upright Bass) is an instrument that only recently evolved over the last few hundred years, that is still being made by hand by individuals who build them to satisfy their own interpretation of the instrument.
-There are a lot of variances in sizing and design.
+There are quite a lot of variances in sizing and design.
 But there are some conventions that many basses share, so we have this information here.
 Just be aware that the numbers here may not match up with your particular instrument -- and that's okay

 3/4 size is recognized as a regular size bass.

 So don't be compelled to purchase a 4/4 size bass because you think it's "better" than a 3/4 size bass, or you believe that you need to have a "full size" bass.
 Playing double bass can be quite the challenge, and if you are tall and/or have big hands, be thankful.
 You will find playing 3/4 size basses less of a challenge than we short folks with small hands.
-Generally speaking, a 4/4 bass is not going to automatically be better than a 3/4 size bass -- your selection should be based on the instrument and your specific needs among other factors.
+Generally speaking, a 4/4 bass is not going to automatically be "better" than a 3/4 size bass -- your selection should be based on the instrument and your specific needs among other factors.
 Size, in this case, may not matter, unless bragging rights are important to you.
 From a practical perspective, the selection of accessories is far smaller for 4/4 basses - it's harder to find cases and strings that are reliably sized for 4/4 basses.
 But really, playing bass isn't like competitive diving - you don't get extra points for degree of difficulty.

 All of the above said, the information below shows some generally accepted guidelines for bass sizing.
 I am guessing that the original numbers were stated in Metric and were converted for U.S. use, which accounts for the uneven numbers.
 Again, keep in mind that these are approximate